-CT (computed tomography) is a computerised x-ray imaging procedure in which a narrow beam of x-ray is aimed at a patient and quickly rotated around the body to produce signals.
+CT (computerised tomography) is a computerised x-ray imaging procedure in which a narrow beam of x-ray is aimed at a patient and quickly rotated around the body to produce signals.
 The machine's computer processes the signals to create cross-sectional images of the body.
 Once several successive cross-sectional images are collected, they can be digitally "stacked" together to form a 3D image of the patient.

 Please note that all medical articles featured on our website have been reviewed by qualified healthcare doctors.
 The articles are for general information only and are not medical opinions nor should the contents be used to replace the need for a personal consultation with a qualified medical professional on the reader's medical condition.